AT&T: Recent developments (2013–present)

-AT&T acquired BellSouth Corporation on December 29, 2006, following FCC approval.
-The transaction consolidated ownership and management of Cingular Wireless.
-AT&T rebranded its wireless retail stores from Cingular to AT&T in January 2007.

-Recent developments (2013–present)
+Media pivot and divesture

 In late 2014, AT&T purchased Mexican cellular carrier Iusacell, and two months later, it purchased the Mexican wireless business of NII Holdings.
 AT&T merged the two companies to create AT&T Mexico.
 In July 2015, AT&T purchased DirecTV for $48.5 billion.
 AT&T then announced plans to converge its existing U-verse home internet and IPTV brands with DirecTV, to create AT&T Entertainment.

 On October 22, 2016, AT&T announced a deal to buy Time Warner for $108.7 billion in an effort to increase its media holdings.
-On November 20, 2017, Assistant Attorney General Makan Delrahim filed a lawsuit for the United States Department of Justice Antitrust Division to block the merger with Time Warner, saying it "will harm competition, result in higher bills for consumers and less innovation."
+On November 20, 2017, Assistant Attorney General Makan Delrahim filed a lawsuit for the United States Department of Justice Antitrust Division to block the merger with Time Warner, saying it "will harm competition, result in higher bills for consumers and less innovation".
 On June 12, 2018, U.S. District Court Judge Richard J. Leon ruled that the merger could go forward.
 The merger closed two days afterwards, with Time Warner becoming a wholly owned subsidiary of AT&T. A day later, the company was renamed WarnerMedia.
 Three months after completing the acquisition, AT&T reorganized into four main units: Communications, including consumer and business wireline telephony, AT&T Mobility, and consumer entertainment video services; WarnerMedia, including Turner cable television networks, Warner Bros. film and television production, and HBO; AT&T Latin America, consisting of wireless service in Mexico and video in Latin America and the Caribbean under the Vrio brand; and Advertising and Analytics, since renamed Xandr.

 On July 13, 2017, it was reported that AT&T would introduce a cloud-based DVR streaming service.
 It hoped to create a unified platform across DirecTV and its DirecTV Now streaming service, with U-verse to be added shortly afterward.
 The service, named HBO Max, launched in May 2020.
 On September 12, 2017, it was reported that AT&T planned to launch a new cable TV-like service for delivery over-the-top over its own or a competitor's broadband network sometime the following year.
 On March 7, 2018, the company prepared to sell a minority stake of DirecTV Latin America through an IPO, creating a new holding company for those assets named Vrio Corp.
 On April 18, just a day before the public debut of Vrio, AT&T canceled the IPO due to market conditions.